kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 48: January 9, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Worked on connecting the SmartBrain with the backend server we created in the past few days.

+**Thoughts**: I coded more than I exppected.
+That is so good.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-project/commit/22fc5b849035750086e3c3a0d63ea2f8c3d1f1ce)

+---

 ### Day 47: January 8, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Worked on setting up the server creating the signin and register routes.